LuhanVini/LuhanVini/README.md

 - 👋 Hi, I’m @LuhanVini
 - 👀 I’m interested in frontEnd Development
 - 🌱 I’m currently learning English
-- 💞️ I’m looking to collaborate on Petrobras
-- 📫 How to reach me ...
+- 📫 How to reach me E-mail: Luhan08silva@gmail.com

 <!---
 LuhanVini/LuhanVini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.